ng-Classic/ng-classic/packages/misc/angular-in-memory-web-api/README.md

 * Whip up prototypes and proofs of concept.

 * Share examples with the community in a web coding environment such as Plunker or CodePen.
-Create Angular issues and StackOverflow answers supported by live code.
+Create Angular Classicissues and StackOverflow answers supported by live code.

 * Simulate operations against data collections that aren't yet implemented on your dev/test server.
 You can pass requests thru to the dev/test server for collections that are supported.